NBC logo: 2022–present

 In the 2022–23 television season, NBC began to phase in an updated version of the peacock symbol, with its colors made brighter to match the logo of Peacock, the feathers repositioned to make them more "balanced", the peacock's "beak" made larger and more prominent, and more frequent uses of versions of the logo without a white outline.
-Loyalkaspar created a variable version of the NBC Tinker font known as "Tinker Pro", with the wordmark using a bolder version of the font.
+Loyalkaspar and Kerns & Cairns created a variable version of the NBC Tinker font known as "Tinker Pro", with the wordmark using a bolder version of the font.
 Sibling Rivalry designed the visual identity and branding, which featured the logo cycling through various gradient colors until settling in its usual colors.

 The updated peacock was soft-launched in September 2022 as part of the new logo of Sunday Night Football.
 An associated on-air identity by design agency Sibling Rivalry began to be implemented in December 2022, with a formal launch during its New Year's Eve special.
-Other NBC divisions (such as NBC News, MSNBC and CNBC) began to adopt the logo in 2023, as well as Comcast itself in 2024, albeit with a glossy colored gradient.
+Other NBC divisions (such as NBC News, MSNBC and CNBC) began to adopt the logo in 2023, as well as Comcast itself in 2024 and NBCUniversal in 2026, albeit with a glossy colored gradient.

-To promote Wicked: For Good, as well as the special, Wicked: One Wonderful Night, the logo was temporarily changed to pink and green colors to match the colors of the Wicked logo, with the peacock in pink (or half pink and half green if the wordmark is not shown) and the wordmark in green.
+To promote Wicked: For Good, as well as the special, Wicked: One Wonderful Night, the logo was temporarily changed to pink and green colors to match the colors of the Wicked logo, with the peacock in pink (or half pink and half green if the wordmark is not shown) and the wordmark in green, both with gold borders.